Bedroom with adapted lifting beds and hoistCare

 Accessibility and mobility for little boy in wheelchair

 Kit was an able child until he was 18 months old in 2021, when he suffered a 2-hour long seizure.
 This caused significant brain damage and visual impairment.
-Kit is now four.
+Kit is now five.
 He cannot walk, talk or crawl and needs constant care and hoisting.

 They needed to build an access path and ramp as part of these adaptations – and also so that Kit can use his motobility vehicle.
 The Trustees of the Axis Foundation were delighted to help the family.
+And so the Axis Foundation’s first donation of £7,000 created an accessibility ramp for the family home.

-As his mother Katherine says: “We’re desperate to keep our son at home with us: but without the path we’re not allowed the extension and without the extension he will not be allowed to live with us (in the future).
+“We’re so grateful, you have no idea what this will do for our family (especially Kit!).
+We’re desperate to keep our son at home with us: but without the path we’re not allowed the extension and without the extension he will not be allowed to live with us (in the future).
+We want to give him the best life we can” – Katherine, Kit’s mother

 You can support Kit here